12 Fully Funded Summer Programs for International High School Students

 Eligibility: High school sophomores and juniors, aged 15–18 years old.
 Preference is given to Black, Indigenous, and underrepresented communities.

-Through TASS, students from around the world have the opportunity to spend six weeks on a U.S. college campus, engaging in intensive daily seminars that focus on themes such as Critical Black Studies or Anti-Oppressive Studies.
-These seminars involve extensive reading, essay writing, media analysis, lectures, and group discussions led by faculty, while also encouraging you to critically examine systems of power and inequality.
-The fully funded summer program for international high school students focuses on community-building through a student-run, democratic environment where decisions are made collectively.
+Through the Telluride Association Summer Seminar (TASS), students from around the world can spend six weeks on a U.S. college campus, engaging in intensive daily seminars focused on themes such as Critical Black Studies or Anti-Oppressive Studies.
+These seminars involve extensive reading, essay writing, media analysis, lectures, and faculty-led group discussions, while also encouraging you to critically examine systems of power and inequality.
+This fully covered six-week fellowship focuses on community building through a student-run, democratic environment in which decisions are made collectively.
 You’ll also take part in public speaking sessions, volunteer work, and guest lectures.

 4. Lumiere Research Inclusion Foundation